 The 15-Minute Complete Bedroom Circuit

-This circuit provides comprehensive training using only your bedroom floor space.
+This circuit provides broad training using only your bedroom floor space.
+Klika and Jordan (2013) proposed a practical high-intensity circuit model built around bodyweight exercises, limited space, and no equipment; the 15-minute format below applies that same circuit principle in a beginner-friendly way.
 Perform each exercise for 45 seconds, followed by 15 seconds of transition time.
 Complete all 15 exercises for one full round lasting exactly 15 minutes.
-This workout trains your entire body with zero equipment.
+This workout trains major movement patterns with zero equipment.

 Standard Push-Ups (45 seconds)